 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 I got sick this week.
 It wasn’t the flu (I was tested).
 It was just a random viral infection.
 But that sucker knocked me out!
 I was in bed for three days.
-And I was coughing, sneezing, wheezing, blowing ungodly amounts of gunk out of my noise and just generally under the weather for over a week.
+And I was coughing, sneezing, wheezing, blowing ungodly amounts of gunk out of my nose and just generally under the weather for over a week.
 And do you know what I learned from this ordeal?
 I learned that being sick is a privilege.